patriciosebastian/carat/carat-todo-checklist.md

 ### Logic/Functionality
 - [x] Remove the search functionality entirely.
 I'm not sure if that makes so much sense with some of the premise of this application
 - [x] Tags/category filters should be allowed, but optional and only for paid versions of the app
+- [x] Completely replace the tags/category filters feature with a simple favorites feature.
+    - The favorites feature should also be optional for paid users/versions of the app like the tags/category filters feature, so it should also be enabled/disabled by a toggle in the settings modal.
+Free users/paid version of the app should not see the toggle.
+    - When enabled, the favorites feature should only ever take up one column in the application window (that column being the first column on the left).
+The favorites feature should never be more than one column on any size no matter what.
 - [ ] Make it so that users should be able to show/hide the app window with a keyboard shortcut, as well as add a new gem via a keyboard shortcut.

 ### Cross-Platform Compatibility